ENIGMA: Evolutionary Non-Isometric Geometry Matching: Introduction

-Our main contribution is a novel approach to computing a sparse landmark correspondence, and its extension to a full dense map, using a \emph{genetic algorithm}.
-Genetic algorithms have been used for combinatorial optimization for a few decades~\cite{holland1992genetic}, and are quite general in the type of objectives they can optimize.
-However, to the best of our knowledge, their use in shape analysis has been limited so far to isometric matching~\cite{SahilliogluGenetic}.
-In the context of our problem, using a genetic algorithm allows us to optimize a complex non-convex objective, that is given both in terms of the landmark permutation and the differential properties of the extended map computed from these landmarks.
+Using a genetic algorithm allows us to optimize a challenging objective function, that is given both in terms of the landmark permutation and the differential properties of the extended map computed from these landmarks.
 We use a non-linear non-convex objective, given by the \emph{elastic energy} of the deformation of the shapes, an approach that has been recently used successfully for non-isometric matching~\cite{ezuz2019elastic} when the landmarks are known.
-We additionally design operators for the genetic algorithm which are geometric in nature, and allow to \emph{merge} and \emph{mutate} given sparse correspondences.
-We show that our algorithm converges to a landmark correspondence that can be extended to a functional map and a full vertex-to-point map, which outperforms existing state-of-the-art techniques for automatic shape correspondence both quantitatively and qualitatively.
+Furthermore, we apply the \emph{functional map} framework~\cite{ovsjanikov2012functional} to allow for an efficient computation of the elastic energy.
+Finally, paramount to the success of a genetic algorithm are the genetic operators, that \emph{combine} two sparse correspondences to generate a new one, and \emph{mutate} an existing correspondence.
+We design novel \emph{geometric} genetic operators that are guaranteed to yield new valid correspondences.
+We show that our algorithm yields a landmark correspondence that, when extended to a functional map and a full vertex-to-point map, outperforms existing state-of-the-art techniques for automatic shape correspondence, both quantitatively and qualitatively.